How to get a primary care physician — read more!

 - Diagnosing and treating illnesses: PCPs are trained to diagnose and treat a wide range of illnesses, from minor illnesses like colds and flu to more complex conditions like diabetes and heart disease.

-- Preventive care: PCPs focus on preventive care, such as screening for early disease detection, advising on healthy lifestyle choices, and administering immunizations.
+- Preventive care: PCPs focus on preventative care, such as screening for early disease detection, advising on healthy lifestyle choices, and administering immunizations.

 - Referring to specialists: In cases where patients require specialized care, PCPs refer them to specialists who have the training and expertise needed to provide specialized care, such as surgeons or cardiologists.